This device can only be used in close combat, but will stun a living organism with killing it by using electric shocks.

 - The easiest place to get a Navigator before you can use a Mind Probe is inside a Large Scout.
 Usually 1 or 2 hang around inside near the UFO Navigation, and it's comparatively safe to go through a door and stun one.
 The alien inside the central room is normally an Engineer and carries a Small Launcher on higher difficulties / mid-game; this can be used to your advantage.

 - Setting an alien on fire can make capturing it slightly easier.
-It lowers their health and firing accuracy each turn they BBQ, making them safer to approach and easier to stun.
-Finally, they tend to waste all their TUs running away from the fire.
+Fire lowers its health and firing accuracy each turn they BBQ, making it safer to approach and easier to stun.
+Finally, aliens tend to waste all their TUs running away from the fire.
 The fire will be put out when the alien falls unconscious.

 - Be very wary concerning stun rods and elevation.
-Even though you may look like you're almost level with the target, you may have to kneel on a slight slope in order to strike an alien that's on lower flat ground - Sectoids, for example.
+Even though you may look like you're almost level with the target, you may have to kneel on a slight slope in order to strike an alien that's on lower flat ground.

-- Terror missions: Civilians stunned by use of the stun rod (or any method) do not cause a plus or minus to points at the end of the mission.
+- Terror missions: Civilians stunned by use of the stun rod (or any method) do not cause a change to points at the end of the mission.
 If they wake up, they will appear as aliens, but civilians have a victory point value of 0.
 This is especially useful in Snakeman terror missions, because every stunned civilian is one less potential Chryssalid.

 - Stun is a useful tool to take down Cyberdiscs in close quarters as this terror unit will not go through its auto-destruct sequence if poked.